 SAT Subject test(s) taken more than two years before the admission deadline will not be considered valid.

 While registering for SAT, applicants must use the same name which is mentioned on the LUMS Admission application and other academic credentials.
 Using a different name may prevent your scores from matching the rest of your application in our database.

 Applicants are required to report test scores of all attempts to the University by submitting a copy of score report(s).
-Best score of a single attempt will be considered for application evaluation.
+Best score of a single attempt (SAT with Essay) will be considered for application evaluation.